stevemussmann/recom-sim/README.md

 This repository was forked from salanova-elliott/recom-sim.
 Changes are as follows:
 * I fixed some casting of variables that were causing errors.
 * I implemented the bug fix here: https://github.com/salanova-elliott/recom-sim/issues/1
 * I modified the assumptions in genepop input format to be more in line with the 'traditional' format.
-In other words, the program now assumes that sample names and genotype data will be separated by space comma space space ` ,  ` rather than comma space space `,  `.
+In other words, the program now assumes that sample names and genotype data will be separated by <space><comma><space><space> rather than <comma><space><space>.
 Likewise, genepop outputs underwent similar minor alterations.
 * The biggest functional change is that an introgression level of 2 now simulates F2 hybrids.
 Previously this class was only simulated at introgression level 3 despite being shown in the figure below for level 2.

 All other program features remain the same.